World Cup: For Team India, a heartbreaking end to a strange old campaign

 Except for Australia, no other team had the perfect World Cup till then.
 Everyone made mistakes, some more costly than the others.
 No team got it completely right.

 India, for their part, got quite a few things right too.
 At the end of the league phase, India topped the six-hitting charts.
-India scored the highest team total of the tournament – 317 against West Indies - the side that eventually pipped them to the finish line in the top four race.
+India scored the highest team total of the tournament – 317 against West Indies, the side that eventually pipped them to the finish line in the top four race.
 At various points in the tournament, they had the best catching efficiency among all teams.

 Briefly, Pooja Vastrakar and Sneh Rana topped the wicket-takers charts alongside a few big names on 10 wickets and eventually, India had three bowlers who reached double figures for wickets taken in this tournament.
 Rana and Vastrakar also created a new record for the highest ever partnership for seventh wicket or lower in this format.
 Harmanpreet will figure in the discussion of the best performers in this tournament and her all-round show against South Africa should go down as one of the finest this fantastic World Cup has seen.
 In a tournament where many bowling units struggled to contain extras, India conceded very few.